Update July 2019: KFC has become the first UK fast food outlet to sign up to the Better Chicken Commitment. If KFC can do it, why not McDonald's?

 Chickens reared for the McDonald's menu come from farms described as ‘hell on earth’.

 Bred to grow too big, too fast, they can barely walk from the weight of their own oversized bodies.
-These birds live in conditions so cramped they only have space the size of an A4 sheet of paper each.
 Their legs burn from the toxic fumes of their own waste.

 Why?
 To make McNuggets and McChicken sandwiches.